This week, the Government announced a number of changes to the Plug-in Grant which NFDA deemed as ‘extremely disappointing’.

 OZEV added: “Once the webpage has been revised to reflect the grant changes, it is the responsibility of manufacturers or their representatives to notify OZEV if listed vehicles should not be eligible.
 Orders placed following the update of the webpage for vehicles later found to be priced above the cap will be cancelled.
 Vehicles eligible for the grant are also being amended on the grant portal”.

-NFDA urges the Government to consider a number of issues that will be affecting dealers and customers at an operational level:
+NFDA has urged the Government to consider a number of issues that will be affecting dealers and customers at an operational level:

 Sue Robinson added: “Cutting the grant strongly disincentivises EV adoption across the UK.
 This, in turn, will exacerbate the unequal, regional EV uptake gap.
 While the market share of EVs is growing at an impressive rate, it is premature to reduce the levels of this support to the consumer and send the wrong message to the public, especially as other G7 nations continue to ramp up consumer support.